Employer Information

 3- Get experience of outpatient activity/inpatient ward referrals

-4- Use evidence, guidelines and audit to benefit patient care
+4- Use evidence-based medicine, guidelines and audit to benefit patient care

 5- Prescribe safely